blog posts

-In this tutorial you will learn to use the continue command in Java.
-The continue statement prevents the current loop from repeating.
+This tutorial teaches you to use the continue Command in Java.
+The continue statement causes the current iteration to continue.

 Suppose you are working with circles.
-Sometimes you want to skip some commands inside the loop or end the loop immediately without checking the condition.
+Sometimes, you want to skip some commands inside or end the loop immediately without checking the condition.

-When the continue command is executed, the program control jumps to the end of the loop.
+When the continue Command is executed, the program control jumps to the end of the loop.
 The condition that controls the loop is then evaluated.
-In the case of the for loop, the variable update statement is executed before the condition is evaluated.
+In the case of a for loop, the variable update statement executes before the condition is evaluated.

 continue;